xTriixrx/Red-Black-Tree/README.md

 The RBT class is a generic, templated C++ implementation which uses the sentinel construct for leaf references.
-The rbNode structure which the class is built on contains rbNode pointers to a left, right and parent reference, an int value for storing the color type, an unsigned long long key variable (which is used for storing into tree) and a templated data field which currently takes a copy of the templated data (Eventually may be updated to be a pointer).
+The rbNode structure which the class is built on contains rbNode pointers to a left, right and parent reference, a char for storing the color type, an unsigned long long key variable (which is used for storing into tree) and a templated data field pointer.
 This is to utilized by other appliations such that the tree can be reused for multiple different use cases.

 The RBT_DEMO binary is a simple "game" loop which presents the user the ability to delete or insert nodes